jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).471.png)

 The point is in the lines of the child of the top symbol.
 It’s type line points to the center symbol, but it’s interface line points to the interface of ONE of its types interface implementations, not to the joint interface implementation of the type.
-You have to be able to do this.
+You might be able to do this.

 But it goes against rules I set up earlier.
 So there has to be more flexibility with interfaces.
 The type line no longer determines the interface line.